sujaanr/Exploratory-Data-Analysis/README.md

-# Homless-Shelter-Data-Analysis
+# Homeless-Shelter-Data-Analysis

-This repository contains a Jupyter Notebook (HomelessShelter.ipynb) that demonstrates a comprehensive approach to analyzing a dataset related to Homeless Shelter Data in the Greater Toronto Region.
-The analysis encompasses data cleaning, exploratory data analysis (EDA), statistical testing, and model diagnostics, employing a variety of Python libraries.
+This repository contains a Jupyter Notebook (`HomelessShelter.ipynb`) demonstrating a detailed approach to analyzing Homeless Shelter Data in the Greater Toronto Region.
+The notebook spans data cleaning, exploratory data analysis (EDA), statistical testing, and model diagnostics, leveraging various Python libraries.

-**Getting Started**
+## Getting Started

+These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.

-Features
+### Features

-The notebook includes the following key sections:
+The notebook encompasses several key aspects:

-*Library Imports: Importing essential Python libraries for data manipulation, visualization, and statistical analysis.
+- **Library Imports:** Importation of essential Python libraries for data manipulation, visualization, and statistical analysis.

-*Data Reading: Loading the dataset from an Excel file.
+- **Data Reading:** How to load the dataset from an Excel file.

-*Data Cleaning and Preparation: Pre-processing the data to make it suitable for analysis.
+- **Data Cleaning and Preparation:** Steps taken to pre-process the data, making it ready for analysis.

-*Exploratory Data Analysis (EDA): Generating visualizations to understand the data distribution and relationships between variables.
+- **Exploratory Data Analysis (EDA):** Visualizations created to explore data distribution and the relationships between variables.

-*Statistical Testing: Conducting ANOVA, Tukey's HSD tests, and t-tests to analyze differences across groups.
+- **Statistical Testing:** Implementation of ANOVA, Tukey's HSD tests, and t-tests to examine differences across various groups.

-*Model Diagnostics: Assessing the assumptions of linear regression through residual analysis and diagnostic plots.
+- **Model Diagnostics:** Techniques used to assess the assumptions of linear regression through residual analysis and diagnostic plots.

-Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to propose changes or additions.
+Your contributions are welcome!
+Feel free to submit a pull request or open an issue to propose changes or additions.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.